Five Pillars of Islam: Ismailis

-History of the Pillars
+History

 One of the greatest assumptions about Islamic history is that the Five Pillars were already set and in place at the time of Muhammad's death in 632 CE.
 However, most changes to these Islamic rituals came from small differences among minority Muslim groups.
 The major beliefs of the Pillars were already in place, taking the shape of the life and beliefs of Muhammad.
 The Five Pillars are alluded to in the Quran, and some are even specifically stated in the Quran, like the Hajj to Mecca.
 However, the difference in practice of these traditions are accepted in Islam of the Five Pillars, but this does not mean they have all existed since the life of Muhammad.
 The evidence of differences shows pillars have not always been consistent to what they are today, so it has taken many years for the Pillars to get to their current and classic form.